 Many worthy sentiments may be mixed up in all this.
 But at the root of them, living through them and watching this doubt from the top to the bottom, it is hard not to reflect that we are living in the in-between years.
 At some point the atrocities will come here again and only then will we again be able to see that these years were largely wasted.

-- Catherine ‘slothful induction’ Burn’s statement that she didn’t really know what was motivating the siege was a consequence of knowing bloody well that the siege was an instance of islamic terrorism, and responding to that knowledge by pretending that it wasn’t the case;
+- Catherine ‘slothful induction’ Burn’s statement that she didn’t really know what was motivating the siege was a consequence of knowing bloody well that the siege was an instance of islamic terrorism, knowing also that to say so would be career suicide, and therefore responding to both pieces of knowledge by pretending that it wasn’t the case;

 - The young woman who made up the story about the scarf-adorned woman on the train being harassed as the reason for the ‘I’ll